Canada inquiry into China election meddling claims ruled out

 Chinese officials have previously denied any interference, calling the accusations "defamatory".

-At a news conference on Tuesday, David Johnston, Canada's former governor general, said that foreign governments are "undoubtedly attempting to influence candidates in Canada".
+At a news conference on Tuesday, special rapporteur David Johnston said that foreign governments are "undoubtedly attempting to influence candidates in Canada".

 However, he said a public inquiry into this influence would not be possible due to the sensitivity of the intelligence involved.

-"What has allowed me to determine whether there has in fact been interference cannot be disclosed publicly," Mr Johnson said.
+"What has allowed me to determine whether there has in fact been interference cannot be disclosed publicly," Mr Johnston said.
 "A public review of classified intelligence simply cannot be done."

-He added that launching an inquiry "would have been an easy choice" but "would not have been the correct one," given that Canadians expect full transparency from a public probe.
+Mr Johnston said that launching an inquiry "would have been an easy choice" but "would not have been the correct one," given that Canadians expect full transparency from a public probe.

 He instead recommended that a series of public hearings be held to discuss what he described as "serious governance and policy issues" in Canada around detecting and deterring foreign interference.